gsingers/search_fundamentals_course/README.md

 You will also find several supporting directories and files for [Docker](https://docker.org) and [Gitpod](https://gitpod.io).

-You can use the included `Makefile` to interact with the project, including running pyenv, Flask, and re-indexing the data.
+You can also use the included `Makefile` to interact with the project, including running pyenv, Flask, and re-indexing the data.
 Run all `make` commands at the root of the repo so Makefile can pick them up, i.e. `/workspace/search_fundamentals_course`.

 # Prerequisites